The War on Drugs:

-Rather than protect public health, the drug war has done the opposite, diverting resources away from proven public health interventions, encouraging high-risk behaviours and using environments, and promoting the spread of blood-borne diseases among injectors.
+Rather than protect public health, the drug war has done the opposite, leading to the use of contaminated substances of unknown strength, encouraging high-risk methods of drug consumption and diverting resources away from proven public health interventions

-Illicit drug crop production is causing deforestation and pollution in some of the world’s most fragile and bio-diverse ecosystems, made worse by the aggressive use of toxic herbicides in aerial eradications.
+Illicit drug crop production is causing deforestation and pollution in some of the world’s most fragile and bio-diverse ecosystems.
+This is made worse by the aggressive use of toxic herbicides in aerial eradications

-At a time of financial hardship across the globe, 100s of billions are being wasted on ineffectual or actively counterproductive drug law enforcement.
+At a time of financial hardship across the globe, 100s of billions of dollars are being wasted on ineffectual or actively counterproductive drug law enforcement